xinglab-ai/self-consistent-expression-recovery-machine/README.md

 import time

 # Load the reference data, the observed data, and the data labels
 # The raw data is from the work of Baryawno et al.
 # Reference: Baryawno, Ninib, et al. "A cellular taxonomy
 # of the bone marrow stroma in homeostasis and leukemia."
 Cell 177.7 (2019): 1915-1932.
 # The data from the authors contains 23092 cells and 27998 genes.
 # The raw data is added in 'data' folder of this capsule.
 Following Huang et al
 # (Nature Methods 15, 539–542 (2018)), we choose 12,162 cells and 2,422 genes with
 # high expression to create a reference dataset.
-#

 # The following two code lines read the reference data
-a=sio.loadmat('demo/data/data_reference.mat')
+a=sio.loadmat('data_reference.mat')
 dataRef=a['data_reference']

 # The observed data were generated from the reference data by simulating efficiency loss that introduces zeros
 # following the work of Huang et al.
 # The following three code lines were used from Huang et al to create observed data with 10%
 # sampling efficiency: (detail code (demo_creation_observedData.R) is also added in the 'code' folder